GENERAL QUESTIONS ABOUT SAVE THE CHIMPS

 Q. Does Save the Chimps have a veterinarian?

-A. Yes, we have two veterinarians on staff, as well as two full time and one part time veterinary technicians.
+A. Yes, we employ two full-time veterinarians on staff, as well as two full-time and one part-time veterinary technician.

 Q. How are the chimps treated medically?